RobinNagpal/dodao-ui/docs/UnderstandingSpace.md

 - [ ] How subdomain is the space id
 - [ ] How we use the custom domain to determine the space
 - [ ] How to add a custom domain to the space
+- [ ] How to add entries in the `etc/hosts` file to map the domain to localhost